Analysis of Top 4 Paint Stocks in India6 min read

 - The paints sector is raw material intensive, with over 300 raw materials (50% Petro-based derivatives) involved in the manufacturing process.
 Since most of the raw materials are petroleum based, the industry benefits from softening crude prices.

-- And when the demand for crude oil goes down, that time paint industry will benefit from this as the crude oil prices will go down and the input costs of the companies will also go down and the margins will improve.
+- And when the demand for crude oil goes down, the paint companies in India will benefit from this as the crude oil prices will go down and the input costs of the companies will also go down and the margins will improve.

-- All the companies of Paint Industry in India have premium PE values which are well above their historical PE values and will remain the same way for some more time in the future.
+- All the top paint companies in India have premium PE values which are well above their historical PE values and will remain the same way for some more time in the future.

 - The numbers that are used are approximate and have been rounded for presentation purposes.